mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 •  After performing heavy labour for a number of hours greater than their END.
 •  After making a number of consecutive melee attacks greater than their END in a single combat.

 A fatigued Traveller suffers DM-2 to all checks until they rest.
-At the referee’s discretion, continuing exhausting work while already fatigued can result in the Traveller falling unconscious.
+At the referee's discretion, continuing exhausting work while already fatigued can result in the Traveller falling unconscious.
 Various drugs and treatments can relieve fatigue.

 POISONS Poisons operate in the same way as diseases but generally work much faster and often have a wider range of effects.